roman-milk/roman-milk.github.io/shemale-sister-in-law.md

+===

- ****** Shemale Sister-in-Law ****** bysilkstockingslover© I couldn't believe she called me a cocksucker.
+I couldn't believe she called me a cocksucker.
 Yet, it turned me on, my cock again flinching in its confined space.
 I again lifted my ass up to reposition my dick.
 I watched my wife take another person's cock in her mouth.
 I also couldn't believe she was expecting me to suck her sister's cock...
 I also couldn't believe how much I wanted to.

  "That's it, baby sis, suck cock like you do almost every day," Kara moaned, revealing yet another shocking secret in this surreal experience.
 I knew they were close, seeing each other almost every day and talking on the phone every day, but I had no idea they were this close.
 Yet, I didn't feel like she had cheated on me, they were doing this long before I was in the picture.
 Plus, the idea was as hot as hell.